andrefa/increment-as-server/Readme.md

 Assumed the counter was generated per user.

 ### Shortcuts/Compromises made
-There are some repeated code, some functions that could be moved to utility files, some syntax sugars could be applied, removed some lint checks that I would like to solve
+There are some repeated code, some functions that could be moved to utility files, some syntax sugars could be applied, removed some lint checks that I would like to solve.
+Not validating if the email is valid.

 ### Stretch goals attempted
-- Deploying it to Heroku
+- Deploying it to Heroku OK
 - Build UI
 - OAuth sign up